it3xl/convention-over-git/README.md

 Consider to use more advanced [git-sinc](https://github.com/it3xl/git-sync) solution.

+This approach uses well-known Git tools.
+It is because Git has an innate ability to do this.
+All we need to add is some convention.

 ## How to use

 In a terminal (console) navigate to the project's root folder and run the script